 Equal Access to Justice (216-RICR-10-05-3)

 These regulations are promulgated pursuant to the authority conferred by R.I.
-Gen. Laws Chapters 42-35 and 42-92, for the purpose of providing equal access to justice for small businesses and individuals and governing the application and award of reasonable litigation expenses to qualified parties in adjudicatory proceedings conducted by the Department of Health.
+Gen. Laws Chapter 42-92, for the purposes of providing equal access to justice for small businesses and individuals and governing the application and award of reasonable litigation expenses to qualified parties in adjudicatory proceedings conducted by the Department of Health.

 A. Wherever used in these rules and regulations, the following terms shall be construed as follows:

-3. "Adjudicatory proceeding" means any proceeding conducted by or on behalf of the Department of Health, whether administratively or quasi-judicially, which may result in the loss of benefits, the imposition of a fine, the suspension or revocation of a license, registration, certification and/or permit, or which may result in the compulsion or restrictions of the activities party.
+3. "Adjudicatory proceeding" means any proceeding conducted by, or on behalf of, the Department, whether administratively or quasi-judicially, that may result in: the loss of benefits; the imposition of a fine; or the denial, probation, suspension, or revocation of a license, registration, certification, or permit; or that may result in a party being compelled to perform an act or restricted from performing an act.

 4. "Department" means the Rhode Island Department of Health, any agent thereof, and any board or commission lodged therein.